Chantal Range

-The Chantal Range (Чантальский хребет) is a range of mountains in far North-eastern Russia.
+The Chantal Range (Чантальский хребет) is a range of mountains in far Northeastern Russia.
 Administratively the range is part of the Chukotka Autonomous Okrug of the Russian Federation.
 The area of the range is desolate and uninhabited.

 Geography

 The Chantal Range is located in the central area of the Chukotka Mountains, part of the East Siberian System of ranges.

 This mountain chain runs in a roughly WSW/ENE direction for about 100 km.
 It is limited to the west by the bank of the Chantalveergyn River, beyond which rises the Ekiatap Range; to the north it borders with the Palyavaam range, and to the south with the Ekityk Range.
 The highest point of the range is Iskhodnaya peak, reaching 1843 m —or 1887 m according to other sources.
 This summit is also the highest point of the Chukotka Mountains.